cockroachdb/docs/src/current/v24.1/set-up-physical-cluster-replication.md

 ### Initialize the primary cluster

-To enable physical cluster replication, it is necessary to initialize the CockroachDB cluster with the appropriate flag to create the appropriate virtual clusters on the primary and standby cluster.
+To enable PCR, it is necessary to initialize the CockroachDB cluster with the appropriate flag to create the appropriate virtual clusters on the primary and standby cluster.

 When initializing the [primary cluster](#initialize-the-primary-cluster), you pass the `--virtualized` flag to create a [_virtualized cluster_]({% link {{ page.version.version }}/cluster-virtualization-overview.md %}) with a `system` virtual cluster and a `main` virtual cluster.
 When initializing the [standby cluster](#initialize-the-standby-cluster), you pass the `--virtualized-empty` flag to create a virtualized standby cluster that contains a `system` virtual cluster.